y-takefuji/python-novice/README.md

 For Windows users, you should download VcXsrv Windows X Server exe file and install it. https://sourceforge.net/projects/vcxsrv/

-Don't forget the DISPLAY setting. export DISPLAY=localhost:0
+Don't forget the DISPLAY setting on Windows. export DISPLAY=localhost:0

 For WSL on Windows11, install Ubuntu through Microsoft store, reboot with update, run powershell with administrator's priviledge.
-Then, run "wsl --install -d Ubuntu" on the powershell terminal.
+Then, run "wsl --install -d UbuntuXXX" on the powershell terminal.

 For Mac users, you should install XQuartz.